 Yes, it is possible to get into medical school without taking the UCAT or BMAT, although your choices are very limited.
 If you are an international student, you can only apply to either the University of Buckingham Medical School or the University of Central Lancashire Medical School without writing either test.
 UK students can only apply to UCLan if they reside in one of the eligible regions.

-5. Should I avoid taking the UCAT or BMAT?
+5. Should I avoid taking the UCAT?

 To your success,